assetto-corsa-web/accweb/README.md

 ## Installation and configuration
 <a name="installation" />

+WIP

 ## Contribute and support
 <a name="support" />

 If you like to contribute, have questions or suggestions you can open tickets and pull requests on GitHub.

-All Go code must be run through go fmt.
+All Go code must have been run through go fmt.
 The frontend and backend changes must be (manually) tested on your system.
 If you have issues running it locally open a ticket.
 You can use the `dev.sh` and `gen_rsa_keys.sh` scripts to start accweb on your computer (on Linux).

 ## Links
 <a name="links" />